 Capacity: 14 L

-Review Summary: The RockBros saddle bag is probably the best value large bikepacking seat bag out there.
+Review Summary: The RockBros saddle bag is one of the better values out there for a large bikepacking seat bag.
 It holds 14 liters worth of gear in a surprisingly stable configuration.
 Some hassles with sagging and loosening straps knock down my rating, but I still think it’s a good entry-level bikepacking bag for those on a budget, especially if you have lots of space between your seat and rear tire and don’t ride super bumpy technical trails.

 Pros and Cons